anewusername/snarled/README.md

 ## Code organization

 - The main functionality is in `trace_connectivity`.
-- Useful classes, namely `NetsInfo` and `NetName`, are in `snarl.tracker`.
+- Useful classes, namely `NetsInfo` and `NetName`, are in `snarled.tracker`.
-- `snarl.interfaces` contains helper code for interfacing with other packages.
+- `snarled.interfaces` contains helper code for interfacing with other packages.